SHINING STARS: VESSELS OF MEMORY. 2025SHINING STARS: VESSELS OF MEMORY. 2025

-The embedded fragments from recycled motherboards are not random: each internal composition is deliberate, suggesting that every body carries a distinct technological trace—a personal yet collective residue of the digital age.
-These fragments, often invisible in daily life, symbolize the unseen infrastructures that shape our world: surveillance, information labor, environmental damage, and the rapid churn of technological obsolescence.
+The embedded fragments from recycled motherboards are not random: each internal composition is deliberate, suggesting that every body carries a distinct technological trace from the mother earth —a personal yet collective residue of the digital age.
+These fragments, often invisible in daily life, symbolize the unseen infrastructures that shape our world: emphasising environmental damage within the rapid churn of technological development and obsolescence.
+They embody a quiet resistance—insisting that the digital is not disembodied, and that what is thrown away (be it data, materials, or lives) still holds meaning.

 Conceptual Context: